By Taylor Jasmine | On December 11, 2016 | Updated December 7, 2020 | Comments (0)

 Lily Bart is well-bred but has no money, and at age twenty-nine, is closing in on permanent spinsterhood.
 In those times, that was nothing less than tragic.
 The story is of her downward spiral over the course of about two years.

 Her troubling decline was seen as a commentary on a corrupt and heartless upper class.
 Read More→

 George Sand (Amantine-Lucile-Aurore Dupin; 1804-1876) the French novelist, memoirist, and essayist, was noted as much for her adventurous life and loves.
-George Sand’s writing life took her through great ups and downs, something familiar to those of us endeavor to live by the pen.
+Her writing life took her through great ups and downs, something familiar to those of us endeavor to live by the pen.